Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Dusenfeldbrunnen in Duisburg

 The so-called Düsenfeldbrunnen, hence, the jet field fountain is the perfect alternative to a swimming pool.
-Especially kids enjoy the water that sprays them from 116 nozzles.
+Kids especially enjoy the water that sprays them from 116 nozzles.

 The Fountain Mile officially includes fountains by André Volten, Otmar Alt, Friederich Werthmann, Ulf Hegewald, Niki Saint Phalle and Jean Tinguely, Thomas Virnich, as well as Wasa Marjanov.
 All those were created after 1983.